CryoFastAR: Fast Cryo-EM Ab Initio Reconstruction Made Easy: Introduction

 We extensively evaluate \ours on both unseen synthetic and experimental cryo-EM datasets.
 On synthetic datasets, \ours achieves state-of-the-art results in terms of 2D in-plane shift estimation and overall reconstruction quality.
 With a rapid pose refinement step in CryoSPARC~\cite{punjani2017cryosparc}, our method achieves superior performance at substantially lower computational cost, accelerating reconstruction by over an order of magnitude (10×) compared to existing methods.
 On real datasets, \ours demonstrates reconstruction results comparable to current state-of-the-art methods, yet significantly reduces computational time.
-Our code, models, and datasets will be publicly available to facilitate future research.